AlexandreBellas/google-fonts-src-getter/README.md

 Whenever I'd need this `src` attribute dynamically in my JS code, I found myself calling the Google Fonts API by hand, copying, and pasting the URL in the configurations file I've worked on.
 It was a pain in the ass.

-In this way, it comes `google-fonts-src-getter`: by defining the fonts you want to get the `src` attribute, it build the API URL to get the `@font-face` code, parses it, and returns the `src` that relies in it.
+In this way, it comes `google-fonts-src-getter`: by defining the fonts you want to get the `src` attribute, it builds the API URL to get the `@font-face` code, parses it, and returns the `src` that relies in it.
 Simples as that!

 ## How to use